Author has written 3 stories for Legend of Zelda.

 Anonymous Reviewers: If you post a review from a guest/anonymous source, I still want to respond to the critique/praise/comment you left for my story!
-Since I will soon no longer have new chapters to put responses at the bottom of (and because my word count was quite boosted by them), I've compiled all of my responses into a single blog post on wordpress.
+Like with MM, I will post replies to anonymous reviewers at the bottom of new chapters for LWPS.
+My complication of replies to MM will remain on a single post on wordpress.
 Since I can't post a link here, simply search "jkt1215" before the wordpress portion of the URL.
-I recommend using the find/search function to find the chapter you left a review to, as the post is quite lengthy.
-I'm not using it for anything else but to post responses to reviews (for now).
+I recommend using the find/search function to see the chapter you left a review to, as the post is quite lengthy.

 Will I ever write another FanFiction story?: I’ll always be writing, whether here or in my own original works.
 I have no plans for further fanfiction writing after WW, but who knows what the future holds?
 My main focus will always be on getting published.
 I'll make sure to let readers know, here, if that dream is ever realized.
 Thanks to anyone who took the time to become invested in my stories.
 I'll probably be thinking about them for the rest of my life!